h0p3zZ/BScThesis/1_Notes.md

 * After (x > int?, the task must be concluded after the given timestamp)
 * Before (x > int?, the task must be concluded before the given timestamp)
 * Dependency (x => y, the task must be scheduled after the given task y)
-* Reoccuring (x, has to be scheduled every month/week/tuesday/...)
+* Reoccuring (obj, has to be scheduled every month/week/tuesday/...)

 These previously defined constraints fail at tasks like: